 The tale of the Trojan War—its causes, its heroes, the wooden horse, the gods and goddesses who dramatically change the course of events—has fascinated us down the ages and is embedded in our collective imagination.
 But where do the stories come from?
 British author and actor Stephen Fry lists some of the books that were most useful for Troy, his retelling of the Trojan War.

-Given how much we enjoyed the first two books in Stephen Fry’s Greek myth trilogy—Mythos and Heroes—we’ve been eagerly anticipating the third book, Troy, a retelling of the Trojan War, which is due out in October 2020.
-In preparation, we asked him to tell us which sources and books he found most useful as he embarked on his retelling of the epic tale of the fall of Troy.
+Given how much we enjoyed the first two books in Stephen Fry‘s Greek myth trilogy—Mythos and Heroes—we’ve been eagerly anticipating the third book, Troy, a retelling of the Trojan War, which is now out.
+We asked him to tell us which sources and books he found most useful as he embarked on his retelling of the epic tale of the fall of Troy.

 He writes, “I know the first three are obvious enough to provoke a nosebleed, but between them so much is covered.”
 His choices are: